 Asphyxiation is one common cause of fatalities in trenches.
 This is often a result of low oxygen and/or presence of hazardous fumes or toxic gases in the trench.

 Before entering an excavation, the competent person must test for low oxygen, toxic gases, and hazardous fumes.
-Make sure to provide enough ventilation and respiratory protection appropriate to the condition of the excavation.
+Finally, make sure to provide enough ventilation and respiratory protection appropriate to the condition of the excavation.

 If the trench is exposed to public vehicular traffic, workers must be provided with highly visible PPE like orange warning vests.
 They may also don PPE made of reflectorized material.